 One of those is the theory that ignores realism and urges you to ‘think positive’ because your thoughts affect your feelings.
 Well, it’s not true.
 Our thoughts don’t affect our feelings; it’s actually the other way around…

 The Truth About Thoughts

 A couple of weeks ago, we were out for a picnic and a cat comes out of nowhere to cuddle beside us.
 My friend jumped up like a waffle out of a toaster while I gushed over it.
 Our inner emotions are the cause of our many different reactions.
-You see, I love cats and she hates them.
+You see, I love cats no matter what cat breeds they are.
+But she doesn’t like them.
 It’s not the facts that affect us; it’s our feelings about them.
 I’ve decided to buy a battery powered cat fountain for my room.

 So when Ramadan approaches, our apprehensive thoughts about fasting, sleep, work, worship and everything else are triggered by how we feel about the whole month.
 It’s activated by the fear we harbor inside, namely the fear of change.
 Overcome this fear once and for all, you’ll never have it or suffer from it again ever.

 The Letting Go Technique: